Because of Sam…

 Laurie worked as an editor at the University of Berkeley, and volunteered at SFGH one day a week.

-She said that she always wanted to be out there doing good, but had realised that she was best suited to work with words.
+She said that she always wanted to be out there doing good, but had realized that she was best suited to work with words.
 But when Sam died, she decided to get involved this way, and she thought it was good for her, because it gave her a balance in life.

 So who was Sam?